Wordluc/FromCsToTypescript.nvim/README.md

 # nvim-dto-converter

-A Neovim plugin that converts C# DTO (Data Transfer Objects) to TypeScript DTOs.
+A Neovim plugin that converts C# DTO to TypeScript DTOs.
 The signature is:
 ```
 require("FromC#ToTypeScript").convertDto(<register>)